hady-asaker/design-patterns-practice/Behavioral/Task_13/README.md

 # Task 13

-Weather Station
+Stock Market

-In this task, you will implement the Observer pattern for a weather station application.
-The weather station will have multiple observers that display different aspects of the weather, such as temperature, humidity, and pressure.
+In this task, you will implement the Observer pattern for a stock market monitoring application.
+The application will have multiple observers that track the stock prices of different companies and display them in real-time.

 ## Steps